Ollie Palmer: Early life and education

 Born in Epsom, Surrey, Palmer supported Wimbledon as a child, for whom his grandfather Tony Wright played in the 1950s.
 He stopped supporting the club following their relocation to Milton Keynes, stating "My team was Wimbledon as a kid – but I wasn't going to support Milton Keynes Dons".
 He attended Therfield School from 2003 to 2008.

-His father Andy served as a Metropolitan Police protection officer for the Royal Family, and was the Prince of Wales’ Personal Protection Officer for 10 years.
+His father Andy served as a Metropolitan Police protection officer for the Royal Family, and was the Prince of Wales' Personal Protection Officer for 10 years.

-Career
+Football career

 Woking

-Having progressed through the youth system at Woking, Palmer was selected for the England Colleges National Team in 2010, and later signed a first-team contract in August of that year.
+Palmer began his career at the college scheme of Woking, although by his own admission, he never attended the actual college, working as a part-time roofer instead.
+Palmer was selected for the England Colleges National Team in 2010, and later signed a first-team contract in August of that year.
 Palmer was subsequently loaned out to fellow Conference South club St Albans City in November 2010 and scored one goal from five appearances.
 He finished 2010–11 with two goals from 20 appearances for Woking and signed a new one-year contract with the club after the end of the season.